-Let’s talk in greater detail about why microphones aren’t typically used in opera as well as the situations that call for the use microphones in opera.
+Let’s talk in greater detail about why microphones aren’t typically used in opera, as well as the situations that call for the use of microphones in opera.

 Microphones Are Not Typically Used In Opera

 Opera came to be in the late 16th century and early 17th century.
-This was before the first microphone was invented (the carbon microphone in 1877) and way before microphones were ever used in theatre (early 1950s).
+This was before the first microphone was invented (the carbon microphone in 1877) and well before microphones were ever used in theatre (the early 1950s).

 In order for the opera singers to be heard by the audience, then, without any capabilities of sound reinforcement, opera needed two major developments: